top of page

 In 2021 Maisie slipped and injured her neck.
 At first Maisie seemed ok but soon after she started to feel very unwell.
 Her neck and forehead lost sensation, and she started experiencing tinnitus in her ears.

-Maisie tried her best to manage her new normal and move on with her life, and in 2023 we welcomed our daughter into the world.
-Having a newborn was tough but Maisie once again pushed through all her symptoms and focused on our little girl.
+Maisie tried her best to manage her new normal and get on with her life, and in 2023 we welcomed our daughter into the world.
+Having a newborn was tough but Maisie pushed through all her symptoms and focused on our little girl.
 We loved going to the park, to the farm, and to soft play as a family.

-At the end of 2024, what little health Maisie had left was taken from us.
-She developed a whole host of new symptoms; her head felt like it was too big for her body, she got vertigo and started struggling with her coordination.
-Sometimes she couldn't even properly speak, her words becoming all muddled.
-She would rarely leave her bed and slept for most of the day.
+At the end of 2024, Maisie lost what little ability she had left.
+She developed a whole host of new symptoms; her head felt like it was too big for her body, she got vertigo and started struggling with her coordination and speech.
+She rarely left her bed and slept for most of the day.

 This sudden worsening of symptoms and lack of help through the NHS forced us to take matters into our own hands.
 We researched her symptoms and came across a condition called CCI (Craniocervical Instabilityand that was when everything started to make sense.